-Two cars were each rigged with four GoPro cameras, HDMI-to-SDI converters and an Odyssey recorder running the Apollo Option in the trunk.
+Two cars were each rigged with four GoPro cameras, and an Odyssey recorder running the Apollo Option in the trunk.
 Zack’s Odyssey7Q was used in one car and a second Odyssey7Q+ was provided by Keslow Camera in Los Angeles.
 A video transmitter in each car sent the Apollo’s Quad-Split view monitoring output showing all four camera feeds to follow vehicles.

 One day we shot 66 hours of content!
 That was only possible because of Apollo.

 “It was amazing,” noted Zack.
 “One day we shot 66 hours of content!
 That was only possible because of Apollo.
 We used to need to wire up multiple recorders, could only wirelessly transmit one camera view, had to worry about everything staying in sync together, and then had a massive job offloading all of the material.
 This time shooting two-hour long takes was no problem, and it was all to one card.
 All of the time was spent actually shooting, not setting up or dealing with the gear.
 Apollo did spectacular.”